 Keeping your emotions under check while testifying or arguing before a court is an important attribute for a lawyer to develop.
 It is more appealing for a lawyer to structure his arguments in a logical manner than to disproportionately raise their voice in a manner of outcry to display unwanted emotions.

 The key attribute of a lawyer that binds the earlier tips is that of professionalism.
 It is important to isolate your professional life and work from that of your personal life.
-Holding a good rapport and professional relationship with the clients and the court will enable the lawyer to find composure and handle cases with more ease,
+Maintaining a positive and professional relationship with clients and the court is important.
+It will allow the lawyer to remain calm and efficiently handle cases.

 These are the main tips a young lawyer can follow while arguing in court.
-For the purpose of furthering your career, it is important to follow a professional route and to maintain principles as well as ethics.
+It is critical to follow a professional path and to retain beliefs and ethics in furthering your career.
 Guidelines such as these will earn lawyer credibility.
-More clients would seek such performance to be provided, and certain lawyers that master this skill would be preferred by top clients over the rest.
+More clients would expect such performance, and top clients would favor select lawyers who mastered this competence over the rest.